alexanderbazhenoff/ansible-collection-linux/roles/postgresql/README.md

 * (1) Optional parameter that when `True` specifies that the LSN for this replication slot be reserved immediately, otherwise the default, `False`, specifies that the LSN is reserved on the first connection from a streaming replication client.
 Is available from PostgreSQL version 9.6.
-Uses only with *slot_type=physical*.
+Uses only with `slot_type=physical`.
 Mutually exclusive with *slot_type=logical*.
 * (2) This parameter does not apply to physical slots.
-It will be ignored with *slot_type=physical*.
-If wasn't set (ommited) *"test_decoding"* will be set by default.
+It will be ignored with `slot_type=physical`.
+If wasn't set (omitted) `"test_decoding"` will be set by default.

 License
 -------